Elections

 Deputy Chair

 Two (2) nominations were received.
-Accordingly, a ballot will be conducted to elect one (1) Deputy Chair of the Academic Board.
-The ballot will open on 6 November 2025.
+Accordingly, a ballot was conducted to elect one (1) Deputy Chair of the Academic Board.
+The ballot will closed on 13 November 2025.
+At the close of the ballot each candidate received the same number of votes.

 You must read the eligibility and nomination criteria for Chair/Deputy Chair before submitting a nomination.